How to Support Your Exhausted Teachers with Intention & Strategy

 Currently, the one-size-fits-all approach to professional development is not meeting the most pressing needs of individual teachers.
-In fact, a research study by TNTP showed only 3 out of 10 teachers demonstrated substantial improvement as a result of typical professional development practices, while some even demonstrated a decline in performance.
+In fact, a study by TNTP showed that only 3 out of 10 teachers demonstrated substantial improvement as a result of typical professional development practices, with some even demonstrating a decline in performance.

-There is a constant push for differentiating instruction to meet the needs of all students, so why shouldn’t the same philosophy be applied to professional development to meet the needs of all teachers?
-The first step in personalizing professional development is utilizing a system that tracks individual educator growth data in order to identify strengths and areas in need of improvement.
-To make it easier for public education leaders to do just that, we recently launched the Reports Dashboard within eSuite®, our online educator platform.
-The dashboard provides leaders with an easy way to not only visualize data from different sources in one place, but to also analyze and interpret that data in order to identify correlations between specific teacher behaviors and student achievement.
+There is a constant push for differentiating instruction to meet the needs of all students.
+Why shouldn’t the same philosophy be applied to professional development to meet the needs of all teachers?
+The first step in personalizing professional development is utilizing a system that tracks both student and educator growth data in order to identify strengths and areas in need of improvement.

-Determining the least effective instructional practices allows teachers to stop doing the things that aren’t working well, determine their level of proficiency in the things that have the greatest impact, and focus all of their efforts on growing in those practices.
-Utilizing better data will more effectively inform how you decide which initiatives to strategically abandon and which professional development practices will have the most impact on the overall well-being and capacity of your teachers.
+Identifying the most effective instructional practices allows teachers to stop doing the things that aren’t working well, determine their level of proficiency in the things that have the greatest impact, and focus all of their efforts on growing in those practices.
+Utilizing an easy-to-use data analytics tool like GroweLab will help you decide which initiatives to strategically abandon and which professional development practices will have the most impact on the overall well-being and capacity of your teachers.

 One thing teachers always lack is time.
 Providing teachers with clear expectations along with the targeted resources to help them meet those expectations will save them time in trying to determine what exactly they need to be concentrating their efforts on.
 This also helps eliminate the frustration of trying to implement a dozen different things, when only a few of them are necessary for accomplishing instructional goals.